 Product management teams are often deeply focused on product development.
 They must check-in with engineers, designers, QA testers, and more.
 It’s a hectic, detailed-oriented job, and although understanding the bigger picture is part of any job, it’s not always the primary focus of product management teams.

-Product ops connect product management to that bigger picture and help the product management teams prioritize according to real product metrics.
+Product ops connect product management to that bigger picture and help the product management teams prioritize according to real product data.
 In particular, the product ops role looks for places to streamline, optimize, and automate processes, so the other teams have less repetitive busy work to conduct.

 Properly prioritizing products and features